CaidenKehrer/Guess-The-Lock/README.md

 # Guess The Lock

 This project is a game called "Guess The Lock" where players attempt to guess a combination lock code.
+I made it after I saw a tiktok doing a similar game and so I took about 10 minutes and made my version so I could play at any difficulty I wanted.

 ## Environment